-The dose (in mg) will be calculated based on the subject's individual body weight at screening.
-The same dose (in mg) is to be administered to an individual subject throughout the course of treatment.
-Adjustment based on body weight changes during the course of the study is not planned; however, dose (in mg) may be adjusted if deemed medically necessary at the discretion of the investigator (eg, body weight change by >10%).
+The dose (in mg) will be calculated based on the subject's body weight at screening and at each subsequent study visit.
+Dose adjustments based on body weight changes from Screening or previous visit will be made if the subject's body weight changes by >5%.
 Only body weight measurements taken using standardized procedures during study visits (Weeks 1, 7, 13, 19, or 25) will be used for dose calculations.